Public finance: History

+Following Adam Smith, several economists expanded on his ideas, or transformed them as in the case of Thomas Robert Malthus, who believed that tax-financed public works would be most effective, so long as it created greater demand for labor and commodities.

+Public finance as a field began becoming more well-known and independently recognized around this time, with John Ramsay McCulloch writing many pivotal works in the field.

 Public finance management

 Collection of sufficient resources from the economy in an appropriate manner along with allocating and use of these resources efficiently and effectively constitute good financial management.
 Resource generation, resource allocation, and expenditure management (resource utilization) are the essential components of a public financial management system.

 The following subdivisions form the subject matter of public finance.